By Abby Hopkins

-In 2016, they moved permanently to a rural part of the country to begin a ministry there.
+They moved permanently to a rural part of the country to begin a ministry there.
 About half a million people reside in this area, with 90 percent not having access to clean water, he said.

 The ministry conducts water projects in different communities, coordinating everything through local and national governments.
 So far, 15 water projects have been administered.
 The projects include water wells, WASH (water, sanitation, and hygiene) trainings and maintenance trainings for committee members of each community.

 The goal of the ministry is maximal sustainability, the wife said.
 It teaches communities how to use and repair the wells properly so the residents can continually live with clean water and feel ownership of the project.